top of page

 Humans

-• Each player will start with 50 of any type of ammo they prefer and is selected and picked at registration.
+• Each player will start with 50 of any type of ammo mix they prefer and is selected and picked at registration.
 (Socks are included in your ammo count.)

 • Melee this year will only be acquired through quests, No external melee can be used